chipster/chipster-openshift/k3s/backup-to-file.md

 Finally, store this file (in addition to two other files from `auth` and `job-history` databases) to your external backup system.

-## Copy users' data files to a file system
+## Copy file-storage files with kubectl

-For the users’ data, you should take a copy of all files in file-storage.
+You should take a copy of all files in file-storage.
 Check the total size:

 ```bash
 kubectl exec file-storage-0 -- du -sh storage
 ```

 Copy the files.
-Set the BACKUP_DIR to some place that has enough free space.
-This command make it simple to copy small amount of files.
+Set the BACKUP_DIR to some place on the Chispter virtual machien that has enough free space.
+This command makes it simple to copy small amount of files.
 If you have more files, you may want to use the next command instead.

 ```bash
 kubectl cp file-storage-0:storage BACKUP_DIR/storage
 ```

-For large transfer you may want to copy the files with this longer command which shows you some progress information:
+For large transfer you probably want to copy the files with this longer command which shows you some progress information:

 ```bash
 sudo apt install pv